Translate website

 POST_Romania_in_Europe.png

-After a turbulent election year in 2024, the country entered a new chapter in May 2025, when President Nicușor Dan, an independent, pro-EU reformist, came to power.
-He has brought a more pragmatic tone to politics, working closely with Prime Minister Ilie-Gavril Bolojan, whose government enjoys a broad parliamentary majority.
-Their joint task is enormous: rebuilding fiscal discipline while keeping the economy on track.
+After a turbulent election year in 2024, the country entered a new phase in May 2025, when President Nicușor Dan, an independent, pro-EU reformist, came to power.
+He has brought a pragmatic tone to politics, working closely with Prime Minister Ilie-Gavril Bolojan, whose government draws on a four-party coalition holding close to two-thirds of parliamentary seats.
+Their joint task is to narrow the budget deficit while keeping the economy from stalling.
+They are doing it through a combination of VAT rate increases (from 19% to 21%), excise hikes on fuels and alcohol, a public sector wage and pension freeze, cuts to bonuses and non-critical investment, and improved tax collection.

 Romania is a semi-presidential republic, where the president is head of state and the prime minister leads the government.
 The two now share the responsibility of guiding the country through its most ambitious fiscal adjustment in over a decade.
-After years of high deficits, the government has launched a large fiscal package, combining tax increases and spending restraint.
-The deficit, which reached 9,3 % of GDP in 2024, is expected to decline to about 7,7 % in 2025 and 6,2 % in 2026.
-The process will be difficult, but the political consensus behind it is unusually strong by Romanian standards.
+The budget deficit peaked at 9,3% of GDP in 2024.
+The 2025 cash deficit of 7,7% of GDP came in well below the government's own 8,4% target, and January 2026 recorded a small budget surplus.
+For 2026, estimates range between 6,0% and 6,4% of GDP.
+The process will be difficult, but the early results have been encouraging.

-Despite short-term pain, Romania’s fundamentals remain sound.
-The economy is diverse: electronics, IT, and motor-vehicle production form its industrial backbone, while agriculture and natural gas exports play supporting roles.
-Romania is now the largest electronics producer in Central and Eastern Europe and a growing centre for cybersecurity and mobile technology.
-Income levels are among the highest in the region, with GDP per capita (PPP - purchasing power parity) estimated at USD 46 900 in 2024, well above most neighbouring economies.
+Despite short-term pain, Romania's fundamentals remain sound.
+The economy is diversified: industry accounts for about 16,7% of GDP, with electronics, IT, and motor-vehicle production forming its backbone.
+Trade, transport, and services contribute around 27,9%, while agriculture and natural gas play supporting roles.
+Romania is the largest electronics producer in Central and Eastern Europe and a growing centre for cybersecurity and software.
+Income levels are among the highest in the region, with GDP per capita (PPP) estimated at USD 46.900 in 2024.
+Labour costs of EUR 12,5 per hour remain among the lowest in the EU.
+This combination supports the country's competitiveness.

-The country’s strategic location shapes its importance.
+The country's strategic location shapes its importance.
 Together with Bulgaria, Romania provides the EU with access to the Black Sea, a key trade and security corridor linking Europe with the Caucasus and the Middle East.
-It also forms a land bridge between Greece and Turkey in the south and Western Europe in the north.
 Its membership in NATO, the EU (since 2007), and the Schengen area (since March 2024) underlines its deep integration with Western institutions.

-The 6,625 % euro bond due September 2029 mirrors this balance of progress and caution.
-It offers a high fixed coupon in euros, about four years to maturity, and no early-redemption risk.
-It matures before President Nicușor Dan’s current term ends in 2030, providing investors with visibility through a predictable political cycle as Romania works to restore fiscal stability and deepen its European integration.
+The 6,625% euro bond due September 2029 offers a high fixed coupon in euros, and no early-redemption risk.
+It matures before President Dan's current term ends in 2030, providing investors with visibility through a predictable political cycle as Romania works to restore fiscal stability and deepen its European integration.

 Issuer Financials